quantumx-apps/filebrowserDocs/content/en/docs/configuration/sources.md

         defaultUserScope: "/"
 ```

 This creates `/home/users/username` for each user.
+For example, a user `graham` would get a folder created at `/home/users/graham` and that would be their user scope.
+They wouldn't be able to access `/home/users/` folder.

 ### config.denyByDefault
 Deny access unless an "allow" access rule was specifically created.
 Default: `false`.